dmytro-y-dev/c-sharp-language-parser/README.md

 *Author: metamaker*

-This is `C# language parser`.
-It is planned to improve it by implementation of semantics analysis.
+This is C# language parser.
+It performs lexical analysis, syntax analysis and intermediate code generation (in a form of intermediate parse tree and triads).

 **Lexical analysis:** Tokens reading is implemented by use of regular expressions.
 Directive "#if" is implemented using grammar (which is quite slow so I will change such a way of things in future).